 The best part about this recipe for Greek yogurt from Tidbits is that it only requires two ingredients: milk and a yogurt starter.
 The process requires a little more time than other dishes in the pot — about one hour for the milk to warm, about two hours to cool, eight hours of incubation and then four hours of refrigeration before straining.
 But the result is a cool and creamy treat, without any unnecessary additives or extra sugar.

 Microwaves are so 2010.
-There’s no need for those bulky machines on your counter anymore thanks to Instant Pot’s ability to reheat leftovers.
-Using the steam function will help warm up food quickly and won't dry it out like other methods, just make sure to add at least a cup of water to the bottom of the pot, use heat proof containers (a Pyrex storage bowl or pint-sized Mason jar works well) and cover the container with a piece of foil before you steam for five minutes or so, depending on the food.
+There’s no need for those bulky machines on your counter anymore thanks to Instant Pot’s ability to easily reheat leftovers.
+Using the steam function will help warm up food quickly and won't dry it out like other methods — just make sure to add at least a cup of water to the bottom of the pot, use heat proof containers (a Pyrex storage bowl or pint-sized Mason jar both work well) and cover the container with a piece of foil before you steam for five minutes or so, depending on the food.

 Make marmalade and jam

-Peanut butter and jelly sandwiches just got an upgrade thanks to the homemade jams that you can make with your Instant Pot.
-For this strawberry jam recipe from Mama Instincts, you just need a pound of diced organic strawberries and a cup of raw honey.
+Peanut butter and jelly sandwiches just got an upgrade thanks to the homemade jams that you'll be creating with your Instant Pot.
+For this strawberry jam recipe from Mama Instincts, you just need a pound of diced strawberries and 1 cup of raw honey.
 There are plenty of ways to experiment with different fruits, juices and sweeteners.
-The new Instant Pot Max, due out this spring, aims to make this function even easier, and you'll be able to can your homemade jams and jellies.
+The new Instant Pot Max, which was released in June, makes this function even easier since it allows users to easily can homemade jams and jellies.

 Who says you can only make food with your Instant Pot?
-It turns out you can make drinks, too, and not just punch.
+It turns out you can also make delicious drinks, too ... and not just punch.
 David Murphy, a food blogger from New Jersey, figured out how to make red wine in his Instant Pot — and he started the process with grape juice.
-Murphy's unique hack has since gone viral but TODAY Food got the inside scoop and you can try out the recipe, too!
+Murphy's unique hack has since gone viral but TODAY Food got the inside scoop so other home cooks can try out the recipe, too!

-If you haven't picked up your Instant Pot yet, here's where to nab one so you can get cooking!
+If you haven't picked up your Instant Pot yet, here's where to nab one so you can get pressure cooking: